 With great pixels comes great image quality.
 So it's not surprising when PC gamers drool over monitors with 4K resolution.
 A panel packing 8.3 million pixels (3840 x 2160) makes your favorite games look incredibly sharp and realistic.
 In addition to being the highest resolution you can get in a good gaming monitor these days, going 4K also offers the ability to expand past 20-inch screens.
 With that loaded pixel army, you can stretch your screen size well past 30 inches without having pixels so big that you can see them.
 And the new graphics cards from Nvidia's RTX 30-series and AMD's Radeon RX 6000-series make the move to 4K even more tempting.

 But that image quality comes at a steep price.
 Anyone who's shopped for a 4K monitor before knows they're not cheap.
 Yes, 4K is about high-res gaming, but you're still going to want solid gaming specs, like a 60Hz-plus refresh rate, low response time and your choice of Adaptive-Sync (Nvidia G-Sync or AMD FreeSync, depending on your system's graphics card).
 And you can't forget the cost of the decently beefy graphics card you'll require to game properly in 4K.
+If you're not ready for 4K yet, see our Best Gaming Monitors page for lower-res recommendations.

 Quick Shopping Tips